 People

-The Critical Environmental Geopolitics Research Group (CEGRG) is meant to be a shared place for graduate students interested in the intersection between critical social science approaches and perspectives and the study of environmental conflict and violence.
-Our lab comprises undergraduate, Master’s, and Ph.D. students working around the world.
+The Critical Environmental Geopolitics Research Group (with an emphasis on critical) is meant to be a shared space for graduate students interested in the intersections of space, politics, violence, health, and the environmental social sciences.
+Our group comprises undergraduate, Master’s, and Ph.D. students working around the world.

-We discuss and conduct research related to critical political ecology and environmental geopolitics that pays serious attention to both the materiality of nature and the agency of people, groups, and institutions that are enrolled in ecological practices.
+We discuss and conduct research that pays close attention to both the materiality of nature and the agency of people, groups, and institutions enrolled in ecological and health practices.

-The lab group meets bi-weekly to discuss term papers, thesis ideas, proposal and grant writing, and other issues that are meant to benefit all students.
+The lab group meets monthly to discuss term papers, thesis ideas, proposal and grant writing, and other issues intended to benefit all students.

 Faculty